pingevt/drupal-react-widgets/drupal-react-widgets.md

 # Field Widgets

-Drupal inherently doesn't care about HOW the data gets in, it just needs the data... using a _widget_.
+On the node edit form, Drupal inherently doesn't care about HOW the data gets in, it just needs the data... using a _widget_.

 This opens up a world of possibilities to us.